-Shiba Russell is co-anchor of the 5 p.m. & 11 p.m. weekday newscasts.
+Emmy Award-winning journalist Shiba Russell is co-anchor of NBC 4 New York’s 5 p.m. & 11 p.m. weekday newscasts.

-Since joining the station in February 2011 as a weekend anchor/general assignment reporter, Russell has covered several breaking news stories including the killing of Osama bin Laden, the East Coast earthquake, and Hurricane Irene.
+Since joining the station in 2011 as an anchor/general assignment reporter, Russell has covered a number of breaking news stories; most recently the Newtown, Conn. school massacre and the Moore, OK EF5 tornado.
+Russell co-anchored the 5 p.m. and 11 p.m. on the ground in both Connecticut and Oklahoma.
+Russell has also anchored extended coverage of the killing of Osama bin Laden, the East Coast earthquake, and Hurricanes Sandy and Irene.

 Russell contributed to stories that won WCVB the prestigious Edward R. Murrow, National Headliner and New England Emmy Awards.
 She covered several stories of national interest including the death of Senator Ted Kennedy, accused 'Craigslist' killer and 'Rockefeller' kidnapping case.
 In 2009, Russell and two of her colleagues won a National Headliner Award in the breaking news category for their coverage of a 7-alarm fire that destroyed an entire city block in Lawrence, MA.
 Russell has emceed community events such as the American Diabetes Association's 'Step Out: Walk to Fight Diabetes' and the Lupus Foundation of New England's 'Walk on the Charles.'